HakariMatt/Matveich_HTV/README.md

-Current release includes:
+# Current release includes:

 - H-II Transfer Vehicle (HTV)
 - HTV Return (HTV-R)

-Plans:
-Currently I'm working on the H3 rocket for McDouble's mod.
-Once I finish the H3 I will do the HTV-X. And  there will probably be some little updates with extra bits to match the real spacecraft.

-Dependencies:
+# Dependencies:

 All dependencies are bundled with the release: